kausthub-kannan/Drake/README.md

 # Drake
 **Make Notes without mess**

-DrakeLLM is developed to help students to solve the issue of making notes from videos, books and others.
-Utilising RAG, Drake helps in making quick notes along with a Q&A bot.
+DrakeLLM is developed to help students solve the issue of making notes from videos, books, and others.
+Utilizing RAG, Drake helps in making quick notes along with a Q&A bot.
 Books, YouTube tutorials or Videos, Drake supports all your means.

+❗**COMING SOON:**
+- Integrating NVIDIA NIM for Open Source LLM support and multimodal support
+- Improvised Frontend design
+- New Features such as audiobook generation using Text to Speech Models (TTS) with possible native language support

 ## Features
 - **Quick Notes**: Make notes quickly with Drake.